Baptist Union of Norway: First congregations

 The first Baptist in Norway was Enok Richard Haftorsen Svee.
 Raised in a Haugianer family in Orkanger, he moved to Copenhagen in 1837 to attend missionary training.
 There he came into contact with a group of unorganized Baptists and participated in the founding of Denmark's first Baptist congregation the following year.
 This was illegal at the time.
 Svee returned to Orkanger in 1842 and died a year later, never establishing a congregation in Norway.

 The Parliament of Norway passed the Dissenter Act on 16 July 1845, allowing Christian congregations outside the Church of Norway to be established.
 The Swedish Baptist Fredrik Olaus Nilsson visited Norway several times from 1851, but his preaching was futile.
 Instead the Danish preacher Fredrik L. Rymker from Odense was successful at establishing a congregation.
 The Danish community dispatched him to Norway to preach.
 He arrived in Skien on 21 September 1857 and started preaching in the various free churches there.
-He also travel around to neighboring towns.
+He also travelled around to neighboring towns.
 Carl Gundersen Kongerød became the first Baptist baptized in Norway, on 25 December 1858.
 By 22 April 1860 there were nine Baptists in the area and the Baptist congregation in Porsgrunn and Solum was founded.